ARM-software/CMSIS-DSP/ComputeGraph/documentation/Generic.md

 def addOutput(self,name,theType,theLength):
 ```

-* `name` is the name of the input.
+* `name` is the name of the output.
 It will becomes a property of the Python object so it must not conflict with existing properties.
-If `name` is, for instance, "o" then it can be accessed with `node.o` in the code
+If `name` is, for instance, `"o"` then it can be accessed with `node.o` in the code
 * `theType` is the datatype of the IO.
 It must inherit from `CGStaticType` (see below for more details about defining the types)
 * `theLength` is the amount of **samples** produced by this IO at each execution of the node